Milainvest/legal-case-analyze-agent/memory-bank/activeContext.md

 *   **MVP Data Retrieval Strategy:** Decided on a hybrid approach for `retrieve_case_node`.
 It will first check if the `caseName` matches a predefined list (~20-30 cases) and attempt scraping.
 If not found or scrape fails, it will signal the UI to request manual text pasting from the user.
 *   **API Key Handling:** Agent loads key from `app/src/agent/.env`.
 UI API route loads key from `app/src/ui/.env.local`.
 *   **CopilotKit Import:** Relying on installed `copilot-runtime` package.
+*   **Report Display:** Confirmed that the agent must explicitly emit the state containing the final `report` string using `copilotkit_emit_state` for it to appear in the UI, as the `WriteReport` tool is not used in the main analysis flow.

 *(This file tracks the current state of work and immediate plans.
-Updated after completing initial E2E tests.)*
+Updated after fixing the report display issue.)*